 Last weekend marked the start of the Chinese New Year festivities.
 In a 2 week celebration, families will cook a whole host of dishes to welcome the new year, preparing certain ingredients that will bring prosperity to loved ones.
 Our reporter Anviksha Patel spoke to Emmy nominated TV chef and author Ching He Huang to find out what the Year of the Rooster will bring to our dinner tables.

 Young entrepreneurs are more than twice as positive about the growth of their businesses than older generations, despite any potential threats from Brexit.
 A report by Albion Ventures said two thirds of owners under the age of 35 think their companies will grow in the next year.
 Share Radio reporter Sara Macham spoke to Albion's Patrick Reeve.

-Georgie Frost was joined by Finance expert Kevin Pratt from Money Supermarket.
-Today on the agenda, they discussed rising consumer confidence.
-Plus they look into why today is the day most people are likely to quit their job.
+Georgie Frost was joined by senior analyst Ed Bowsher.
+Today on the agenda, they discussed the new trial to make rail fares simpler.
+Plus they look into why people spend 4 days a year in total trying to find a parking space.
 All these stories and more on The News Review.

 Now it's time to review some of the biggest political stories.
 Georgie Frost was joined by Billy Bambrough, Editor of economics and business website Verdict.co.uk.
 MPs will vote later on whether to pass a law which gives the prime minister the power to start the process of leaving the European Union.
 Are the government expected to win?

 Joining us to discuss what the main market headlines of the morning are is Share Radio's very own Juliette Foster.
 There's a couple of big announcements coming out of TalkTalk this morning.
 Apple has also announced for the final three months of 2016 and we have housing data from Nationwide.